wolketich/THM-Writeup/Nmap/README.md

 - [Research] Which Nmap switch allows you to append an arbitrary length of random data to the end of packets?

 	- `--data-length`

+- Does the target (<TARGET_IP>) respond to ICMP (ping) requests (Y/N)?

+	- `N`

+- Perform an Xmas scan on the first 999 ports of the target -- how many ports are shown to be open or filtered?

+	- `sudo nmap -sX -vv -Pn -p -999 <TARGET_IP>`
+	- `999`

+- There is a reason given for this -- what is it?
+Note: The answer will be in your scan results.
+Think carefully about which switches to use -- and read the hint before asking for help!

+	- `no responses`

+- Perform a TCP SYN scan on the first 10000 ports of the target -- how many ports are shown to be open?

+	- `sudo nmap -sS -Pn -vv -p -10000 <TARGET_IP>`
+	- `5`

+- Open Wireshark and perform a TCP Connect scan against port 80 on the target, monitoring the results.
+Make sure you understand what's going on.

+	  N/A

+- Deploy the ftp-anon script against the box.
+Can Nmap login successfully to the FTP server on port 21?
+(Y/N)

+	- `Y`

+- Read the conclusion.

+	  No answer